Light rail: Light rail operating on mainline railroads

-In some cases, tram-trains use previously abandoned or lightly used heavy rail lines in addition to or instead of still in use mainline tracks, like the Manchester Metrolink.
-In the San Diego region, the "SD&AE" freight line was used to create the initial stage of the light rail network of the San Diego Trolley.
+In some cases, tram-trains use previously abandoned or lightly used heavy rail lines in addition to or instead of active mainline tracks, like the Manchester Metrolink.
+In the San Diego region, the San Diego and Arizona Eastern Railway was used to create the initial stage of the light rail network of the San Diego Trolley.
 In the Netherlands, this concept was first applied on the RijnGouweLijn, and was followed by the RandstadRail project.

 System-wide considerations

 Many light rail systems—even fairly old ones—have a combination of both on- and off-road sections.
-In some countries (especially in Europe), only the latter is described as light rail.
-In those places, trams running on mixed rights-of-way are not regarded as a light rail but considered distinctly as streetcars or trams.
-However, the requirement for saying that a rail line is "separated" can be quite low—sometimes just with concrete "buttons" to discourage automobile drivers from getting onto the tracks.
-Some systems such as Seattle's Link had on-road mixed sections but were closed to regular road traffic, with light rail vehicles and buses both operating along a common right-of-way (however, Link converted to full separation in 2019).
+In some countries (especially in Europe), only the latter is described as light rail, whereas trams running on mixed rights-of-way are not.
+However, the requirement for saying that a rail line is "separated" can be quite low—sometimes concrete "buttons" to discourage automobile drivers from getting onto the tracks will suffice.
+Some systems, such as Seattle's Link, had on-road mixed sections but were closed to regular road traffic, with light rail vehicles and buses both operating along a common right-of-way.
+The Link was converted to full separation in 2019.